benbrastmckie/VSCodium/docs/git.md

 git push origin master
 ```

-Although it is good to know how to push and pull changes manually, VSCodium will automate all of this for you as described above in [Option 1](#Option-1:-VSCodium)
+Although it is good to know how to push and pull changes manually, VSCodium will automate all of this for you as described above in [Option 1](#Option-1-VSCodium)

 ## [Version Control](#Table-of-Contents)

 Git is integrated into VSCodium by default, providing convenient utilities for:

   - Maintaining a history of all versions of your project.
-  - Backing up the project on free repositories online.
+  - Backing up the project in a repository online for free.
   - Managing different ways of developing the project in branches.
   - Working on the same project from different computers.
   - Collaborating with others on a shared project.

 The following subsection will describe some of the basic protocols for using Git effectively in VSCodium.

 ### Initialize Repository

 In order to use Git to track a project, make sure you are in the right project directory by opening the "Explorer" tab.
-Next, you can open the "Source Control" tab, selecting 'Initialize Repository'.
+Next, you can open the "Source Control" tab, selecting "Initialize Repository".

 > **Note:** Alternatively, you can click "Publish to GitHub" to both create a local repository and to add a remote repository on GitHub.
 > You will be asked to verify your account, select between public and private for the repository you are creating, and will be given the option to have Git occasionally fetch (detecting if there have been changes) which you can accept.
+> You may need to enter your GitHub password or else add an [SSH Key](#SSH-Key) as described below.

+Look in the bottom left corner of VSCodium where you will see which branch you are on currently, clicking the current branch and change to "Master".

 ### Staging Changes

 As you make changes, you can commit those changes locally by first staging them.
-In the "Source Control" tab you will see all modified files (indicated with an 'M').
+In the "Source Control" tab you will see all modified files (indicated with an "M").
 If you click on the file, you can see the changes that have been made.
+Not all changes need to be staged and committed at once.
-If you click the '+', all changes will be staged.
+If you do want to stage all changes for a new commit, click the "+".
-If you click the arrow, all changes will be discarded.
+If you click the arrow, all changes will be permanently discarded.

 ### Making Commits

-Once you have staged the changes that you want to commit (you don't have to stage everything), you can add a short message and click "Commit".
+Once you have staged the changes that you want to commit, you can add a short message and click "Commit".
-It is good practice to add make commits often, marking any milestone in the project.
+It is good practice to add make commits often, marking any milestone in the project or what you are in the middle of before transitioning to something else.

 ### Ignoring Files

-Open the "Extensions" tab and install the 'gitignore' plugin.
+Open the "Extensions" tab and install the "gitignore" plugin.
-After restarting VSCodium, you will be able to ignore files by opening them and hitting `Ctrl + Shift + p` and typing 'Git: add to .gitignore' and hitting `Return`.
+After restarting VSCodium, you will be able to ignore files by opening them and hitting `Ctrl + Shift + p` and typing "Git: add to .gitignore" and hitting `Return`.
-Ignore all files are not text files (e.g., PDFs) as well as those which you do not wish to track.
+In general, you should ignore all files that are not text files (e.g., `.pdf` files) as well as those which you do not wish to track the changes of (e.g., `.aux` files, etc.).

 > **Note:** If you accidentally ignore a file that you did not mean to, open the `.gitignore` file in the "Explorer" tab, deleting the appropriate line (at the end) which names the file or directory that you accidentally ignored.

 ### Diff Commits

-If you open the "Source Control" tab, under 'main' you should see the commit history.
+If you open the "Source Control" tab, under "Main" you should see the commit history.
 Clicking on a commit should reveal all files included in that commit.
-Clicking on a file will show the `diff`, i.e., what changes at that commit.
+Clicking on a file will show the `diff`, i.e., what changed at that commit in the file's history.

+### Creating Remote Repositories

+If you have not already created a repository for your current project, you will need to do so now by navigating to your account on GitHub and clicking the "Repositories" tab, followed by clicking the "New" button in green on the top right.
+You will be asked to add a name, description, and select between "Private" and "Public".
+Once you have created your repository, you can copy the address by clicking the "Code" button on the top right and selecting "SSH" if you have an [SSH Key](#SSH-Key) as described below, or "HTTPS" otherwise, copying the link to the clipboard.

 ### Adding Remote Repositories

 If you have not already published to GitHub, you can add a remote repository at any point by clicking the three dots in the top right corner of the "Source Controls" tab, followed by `Remote -> Add Remote`.
-You will then need to add a URL, or select "Add Remote from GitHub" which (assuming you have linked VSCodium to GitHub) will present all of the repositories that you have already created.
+You will then need to add the URL copied in the previous step, or else select "Add Remote from GitHub" which (assuming you have linked VSCodium to GitHub) will present all of the repositories that you have already created.
 You may then choose a remote name (can be the same as on GitHub).

-If you have not already created a repository for your current project, you will need to do so now by navigating to your account on GitHub and clicking the "Repositories" tab, followed by clicking the 'New' button in green on the top right.
-You will be asked to add a name, description, and select between 'Private' and 'Public'.
-Once you have created your repository, you can copy the address by clicking the 'Code' button on the top right and selecting 'HTTPS' and copying the link to the clipboard.
-You can then past this address into VSCodium after selecting `Remote -> Add Remote` as described just above.

 ### Pushing Changes

 You should always make sure to pull changes before pushing.
-VSCodium streamlines this process by adding a 'Sync' button which is activated once you commit new changes.
+VSCodium streamlines this process by adding a "Sync" button which is activated once you commit new changes.

 ### Pulling Changes

 Pulling down changes is typically just as easy as pushing changes.
-Assuming new changes have been made to the remote repository, VSCodium will detect the existence of these changes, presenting you with the option to 'Sync' as before.
+Assuming new changes have been made to the remote repository, VSCodium will detect the existence of these changes, presenting you with the option to "Sync" as before.

 ### Merge Conflicts